aambrioso1/NLP/transformers/On What Transformers Know.md

 Use this question answer approach, I explore what smaller scale models from the Hugging Face Library can do apart from their pre-tuned tasks and whether models pre-tuned to different tasks behave differently.

 In simpler, but imprecise language, I explore a variety of tasks to see what a transformer, fine-tuned for one of the usual tasks, "knows".
 By "know" here I mean that the transformer's response to a task is the same as we might expect from a student who knows the appropriate response.
 Perhaps a more precised definition is that **I am looking for what zero-shot tasks can be found in small models**.
+Imagine that a teacher is probing the general knowlege of a group of students with short text prompts.
+The teacher asks questions and a student in the group gives an answer.
+For my experiments the teacher's questions will be in text form and the role of student will be played by a fine-tuned language model.
+The student will also respond with text.

 Here are some examples.
 Assume we are using a model trained for the fill-mask task, will the model be able to fill in the following?

-The Emancipation Proclamation was proclaimed by <mask>.
-(History fact) Adding five and four results in <mask>.
-(Simple arithmetic) The boy likes to run.
-Yesterday he <mask>. (basic grammar) The president of the United States in 2010/2018/now is <mask> (History fact, current events) The word freind is misspelled.
+* The Emancipation Proclamation was proclaimed by <mask>.
+(History fact)
+* Adding five and four results in <mask>.
+(Simple arithmetic)
+* The boy likes to run.
+Yesterday he <mask>. (basic grammar)
+* The president of the United States in 2010/2018/now is <mask> (History fact, current events)
+* The word freind is misspelled.
 The correct spelling of this word is <mask>. (spelling)

-It should be noted that the probing here is helped in several of the examples by using an initial sentence to prompt the response.
+It should be noted that the probing here is helped in several of the examples by using an initial sentence that prompts the response.

-I would like to explore this sort of general knowledge with a good, representative subset of models fined-tuned for various tasks.
+I would like to explore this sort of general knowledge with a representative subset of models fined-tuned for various tasks.
 For now I will use default models provided through the pipeline method, [transformers.pipeline(task_string)](https://huggingface.co/transformers/main_classes/pipelines.html#transformers.pipeline), which accepts the following tasks:

 * "feature-extraction"
 * "text-classification"